Half Day Tours KwaZulu-Natal (departures ex Durban / Umhlanga)

 Duration: 12 – 14 hours

 This early dawn departure enables us to enjoy an exciting full day ‘Big 5’ photo safari.
 We travel north into the heart of Zululand to visit the oldest Game Reserve in South Africa, the Hluhluwe & Imfolozi National Park.
 It was here that the famous White Rhino breeding project was initiated and implemented with great success.
-This reserve is host to the ‘Big 5’ – Lion, Leopard, Elephant, Buffalo, Rhino – as well as many other exciting wildlife species.
+This reserve is host to the ‘Big 5’ – Lion, Leopard, Elephant, Buffalo, and Rhino – as well as many other exciting wildlife species.

 The area is also renowned for its exceptional birding.
 A break will be taken for lunch at around midday, when the animals tend to seek the cool of the denser vegetation.
 Our adventure will resume again for a few hours in the early afternoon, before returning home, cameras filled with footage of Africa’s wildlife at its best!